ioBroker/ioBroker.sayit/README.md

 You can specify the volume of announcement in percent from current or given volume (not from maximal).
 E.g. if command is ```de;75;Gutes Wetter```and "announce volume" is 50%, the announce will be played with volume 38% from 100% possible.

 The system command to play the mp3 file can be specified too.
-If you leave it blank, the default settings will be used: windows - cmdmp3.exe, OSX - /usr/bin/afplay, linux - mpg321.
+If you leave it blank, the default settings will be used: windows - cmdmp3.exe, OSX - /usr/bin/afplay, linux - mpg321 or omxplayer (recommended).

+To install omxplayer write ```sudo apt-get install omxplayer``` or write ```sudo apt-get install mpg321``` to install mpg321.

 **Note:** The default announce selection will be possible only after start of the instance.